 The clinical picture of dermatophytosis varies depending upon the site of infection.

 When similar well-defined lesions are situated in the groins, the condition is called tinea cruris.
 It occurs only in adults especially the males and not in children.
 Wearing clothes made of synthetic materials such as terylene and nylon, which tend to accumulate heat and humidity in the skin make the condition worse.

 Tinea pedis and tinea manus

 Fungus infection of the soles and palms usually manifests as circumscribed areas of scaling and fissures.
 Sometimes, papulo-vesicles and even pustules may also be superimposed on this area.
 Itching is always severe in these cases.
 In addition, the skin usually shows some hyperpigmentation.

-More commonly, however, the interdigitale space between the adjoining toes or fingers shows maceration and erythema with or without papulo-vesicular lesions.
+More commonly, however, the interdigital space between the adjoining toes or fingers shows maceration and erythema with or without papulo-vesicular lesions.
 This is called tinea interdigitale and is often asymptomatic.
 Many times, the patient is not even aware of this silent infection which may be acting as a source of infection for other areas.

-Tinea pedis and tinea manum also occur only in adults.
+Tinea pedis and tinea manus also occur only in adults.
 Tinea interdigitale is particularly common in persons who have flat apposing surfaces of the adjoining toes and also those who wear boots and nylon socks in summer months.
 It is thus called a disease of civilization.
-Rarely, tinea pedis and tinea manum may manifest as recurrent eruptions of severely itchy vesicular lesions on both the palms or soles.
+Rarely, tinea pedis and tinea manus may manifest as recurrent eruptions of severely itchy vesicular lesions on both the palms or soles.

 Fungus infection of the nails is called tinea unguium.
-It generally starts with involvement of a single nail, though other nails may also get infected in due course.
+It generally starts with the involvement of a single nail, though other nails may also get infected in due course.
 Involvement of all the 20 nails of the fingers and toes can occur but is rare.
 The infection can primarily involve the nail bed when it starts from the distal edge and progresses proximally.